Polycystic Ovarian Syndrome (PCOS) – more than hormonal imbalance

 Our body is wired in a way that it helps counter any processes that go out of the way.
 In the light of excess male hormone, the body produces a protein which acts like a sponge, mopping the excess up.

 “Surprise, surprise!
 The amount of this protein seems to be dependent on a person’s weight!”

 Stage 5: The incriminating role of insulin

 Didn’t we mention early on about the dark skin patches due to insulin resistance?
-In our body, insulin acts like a growth hormone; creating fat stores (weight gain) and general growth.
+In our body, insulin acts as a growth hormone; creating fat stores (weight gain) and general growth.

 “Moral of the story: Pre-existing diabetes could worsen PCOS symptoms significantly.
 Alternatively, PCOS could also put you at a risk of diabetes.”

 Did you know, food holds tremendous power to help manage those erratic hormones?
 A PCOS diet could is pretty close to the weight loss diet wherein you would have to restrict the amount of sugar (important due to the insulin connection) and fat.

 Well, the answer lies in excess insulin levels that is always putting the body into a fat storage mode!”

 Now, armed with knowledge, we hope you approach this hormonal condition with a different mindset and gain control of your body weight as the first step towards treatment.